FreeTymeKiyan/freetymekiyan.github.io/source/_posts/elasticsearch/reroute-unassigned-shards.md

 >2. yellow: All primary shards are active, but not all replica shards are active
 >3. red: Not all primary shards are active

-Dead means you can do nothing until it's recovered, which is very bad indeed.
+When cluster health is red, it means cluster is dead.
+And that means you can do nothing until it's recovered, which is very bad indeed.
 I will share with you how to deal with one common situation: **when cluster is red due to unassigned shards**.

 ## Steps